AshkumCurious/ChatApp/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is about a chat app created using flutter framework.
+The UI of the project has been kept simple and the main focus is on the functionality of the project.

 A few resources to get you started if this is your first Flutter project: